justinmeiners/justinmeiners.github.io/thinking-styles/README.md

 of keeping what worked and fortifying or replacing the broken stuff.

 Mathematicians obviously try a lot of potential solutions, but rarely is it componentized in the same way.
-Either the whole approach worked or not.
+Either the whole approach works or not.
 The solution usually comes in the form of a key discovery, or a sudden flash of insight, after a lot of thought and experimentation.
 This insight reveals the inter workings of the problem.